 Building relationships is important to our success.
-Gifts, including meals and entertainment, are common ways to build relationships; however, they should never influence our decisions, be offered to influence the decisions of others and/or create the appearance that our objectivity has been compromised.
+Gifts, including meals and entertainment, are common ways to build relationships; however, they should never influence our decisions or be offered to influence the decisions of others.
 Furthermore, there are laws, regulations, and policies limiting, and in some cases prohibiting, gifts that you are able to offer or accept.

 It is never acceptable for colleagues to ask for or receive gifts, favors, meals or entertainment in exchange for business.
 You are expressly prohibited from soliciting, demanding, or accepting anything of value with the intent to be influenced or rewarded in connection with any business transaction or relationship involving Huntington.
-Allowing our decisions, including selection of referral sources or service providers, to be influenced improperly or to create the appearance of impropriety can present risk, damage our reputation, and make it more difficult for customers, suppliers and others to trust us.
+Allowing our decisions, including selection of referrals or service providers, to be influenced improperly or creating the appearance of impropriety can damage our reputation, and make it more difficult for customers and suppliers to trust us.